CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-8-Advance-Cloud-Defense.md

 ### Overview

-In this exercise, you will be exploring the Azure Defender features for Advanced Cloud Defense
+In this exercise, you will be exploring the Microsoft Defender for Cloud features for Advanced Cloud Defense

 You will be performing the following activities to achieve the goal.